Why Anxiety Spikes So Fast

-The Body Oxygen Level Test measures how long after a normal exhale until the FIRST urge to breathe appears.
-This time reflects how sensitive your CO2 chemoreceptors are.
-A 10-second score means very hair-trigger.
-A 40-second score means a well-trained system.
+The Body Oxygen Level Test measures exactly where your threshold sits.
+How long after a normal exhale until the first urge to breathe?
+That time = your current tolerance.
+A 10-second score is hair-trigger.
+A 40-second score is a well-trained system.

-CO2 tables and breath holds deliberately elevate CO2 in a safe, controlled way.
-Repeated exposure desensitizes the chemoreceptors — raising the threshold progressively.
-This is the same adaptation that free divers and military divers train systematically.
+Repeated controlled breath holds deliberately elevate CO2 in a safe context.
+Each session desensitizes the chemoreceptors — raising the threshold progressively.
+The same adaptation that free divers and military divers train systematically.

 Training Protocols

 Start with the BOLT test.
-Do not skip it — your score determines which protocols are safe to start with and tracks your progress objectively.
+Your score determines which protocols are safe to start and tracks progress objectively.

 Measures your current CO2 tolerance — know exactly where you start